-

 e-mail: Pharm@roszdravnadzor .gov.ru

-Site: www.roszdravnadzor.gov.ru
+Website: www.roszdravnadzor.gov.ru

-5. Storage of Mexidol®
+5. Storage conditions of Mexidol®

-6. The contents of the packaging and other information
+6. Package contents and other information

 Transparent colorless or slightly yellowish liquid.